Please read the guidance provided below:

-A Warwick sponsored Tier 4 visa does this, and is valid as long as the conditions of its issue are met, up to the expiry date printed on it.
+A Warwick sponsored Student visa does this, and is valid as long as the conditions of its issue are met, up to the expiry date printed on it.

-The wrap up period is usually 4 or 6 months after your course end date as listed on your CAS if you study a degree course.
+The wrap up period usually extends for 4 months after your course end date as listed on your CAS if you study a course at degree-level or above.

-This period of time is granted to enable you to either settle your affairs in the UK before you leave permanently or to switch to a different visa category/ a new sponsor that permits you to stay in the UK, for example, a Tier 2 work visa.
+This period of time is granted to enable you to either settle your affairs in the UK before you leave permanently or to switch to a different visa category/a new sponsor that permits you to stay in the UK, for example, a Skilled Worker Visa.